-Risk Strategic area Key risk drivers Mitigating actions Potential consequences Business continuity (O) A better place • Dependence on IT (legacy) systems Business continuity governance structure While Ahold Delhaize continues to maintain and invest in Disruption of critical business processes may result in non-availability of products to shop Centralized office and product distribution facilities Dependence on logistics service providers Dependence on suppliers of strategic Business continuity strategic guidelines and tactical policy business continuity and disaster recovery plans, business interruptions could have a material adverse effect on the non-availability of products for customers Business continuity framework with guidance and procedures Company's financial position, results of operations, liquidity, customer perception and reputation. own-brand products and services • Cyber threats Business continuity and disaster recovery plans Events of an exceptional nature Insurance program Network protection (firewall, intrusion detection / prevention systems, email filtering) Cyber-defense monitoring Competitive environment and economic conditions (S) Our sustainable business model Consumer value perception (price, assortment, quality) Research and monitoring of consumer behavior Ahold Delhaize is focused on the execution of its strategic promises.
-Unforeseen effects could impair the effectiveness Changes to the competitive landscape and a weak (∈ • La Changing customer behavior (e.g., online shopping) and competition Price benchmarking competitionAnalysis of economic developments of Ahold Delhaize's strategy and reduce the anticipated benefits of its price repositioning and cost savings programs macroeconomic climate without appropriate response could threaten Ahold Delhaize's ability to achieve its strategic objectives Lack of distinctivenessConsumer purchasing power Actively monitoring and developing e-commerce business or other strategic initiatives.
-These factors may have a material adverse effect on the Company's financial position, results of operations and liquidity. under pressure Approved strategiesPromotional activities For more information see the Business review section.
+Risk Strategic area Key risk drivers Mitigating actions Potential consequences Business continuity (O) A better place Dependence on IT (legacy) systems Business continuity governance structure While Ahold Delhaize continues to maintain and invest in Disruption of critical business processes may result in non-availability of products to shop Centralized office and product distribution facilities Business continuity strategic guidelines and tactical policy business continuity and disaster recovery plans, business interruptions could have a material adverse effect on the non-availability of products for customers Dependence on logistics service providersDependence on suppliers of strategic Business continuity framework with guidance and procedures Company's financial position, results of operations, liquidity, customer perception and reputation. own-brand products and services • Cyber threats Business continuity and disaster recovery plans Events of an exceptional nature Insurance program Network protection (firewall, intrusion detection / prevention systems, email filtering) Cyber-defense monitoring Competitive environment and economic conditions (S) business model and the second s Research and monitoring of consumer behavior Ahold Delhaize is focused on the execution of its strategic promises.
+Unforeseen effects could impair the effectiveness Changes to the competitive landscape and a weak Changing customer behavior (e.g., online shopping) and competition Price benchmarking competitionAnalysis of economic developments of Ahold Delhaize's strategy and reduce the anticipated benefits of its price repositioning and cost savings programs macroeconomic climate without appropriate response could threaten Ahold Delhaize's ability to achieve its strategic objectives Lack of distinctivenessConsumer purchasing power Actively monitoring and developing e-commerce business or other strategic initiatives.
+These factors may have a material adverse effect on the Company's financial position, results of operations and liquidity. , i Approved strategiesPromotional activities For more information see the Business review section.
 Pressure on margin Building more personalized customer relationships Strengthening own brands to meet changing customer expectations on quality, health, and sustainability

-1 Risk objectives: strategic (S), operational (O), financial (F) and compliance (C) risks listed in alphabetical order.
+Risk objectives: strategic (S), operational (O), financial (F) and compliance (C) risks listed in alphabetical order.